microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 ```
 "owner": {
-    "appid": "B8E2F5B2-969D-4EFF-BD45-B8CFF2F256EE",
+    "appid": "B8E2F5B2-969D-4EFF-BD45-B8CFF2F2????",
     "org": "io.microshare",
     "owners": [],
-    "user": "jbardin@microshare.io"
+    "user": "yourname@microshare.io"
 },
 ```

 The ownership of the data is an essential part of the data, here you will find who owns the data, which account (`user`) and under which identity (`org`).
 So in case of doubt for the creation of a share rule these data are essential to share from the right place the right data.

 The additional information in the `appid` corresponds to the app-key that is used to create the data.
-Thus has the creation of a token or pip token to create data, these are made from an app-key, which will be found here.
+Thus has the creation of a token or pipe token to create data, these are made from an app-key, which will be found here.

 ## 3. Go further
 ---------------------------------------